JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 I tried some basic packing schemes for the GI reservoir (Rgb9e5 radiance, octahedral-encoded normals), but didn't find that it meaningfully reduced GI costs.
 Reservoir memory bandwidth is not a big bottleneck compared to raytracing and reading mesh/texture data for ray intersections.

-I've heard people have good results with storing reservoirs as struct-of-arrays instead of array-of-structs, so I'll likely revist this topic at some point.
+I have heard that people had good results storing reservoirs as struct-of-arrays instead of array-of-structs, so I'll likely revist this topic at some point.

 ReSTIR GI again uses two compute dispatches, with the first pass doing initial and temporal resampling, and the second pass doing spatial resampling and shading.